 Echinacea purpurea 'Ruby Star'Item #1822 USDA Hardiness Zone: 4 - 9

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Full sunWatering Needs:Requires only occasional watering, once established in the landscape.
-Container plants require regular watering.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Full sunWatering Needs:Requires only occasional watering, once established.

 - History & LoreHistory:This is a new cultivar of the perennial native to a huge range across the middle of North American prairies.
 The genus and species were classified by German botanist Konrad Monech in the latter 18th century.
 He chose the name from the Greek for hedgehog, alluding to the sharp pointed bracts of the seed receptacle.
 This particular species was originally classified by Linnaeus as a member of genus Rudbeckia, and incorrectly by Nathaniel Britton of the New York Botanical gardens as Brauneria.
 It is an important wildlife habitat plant used as a medicinal among the Plains Indians to treat snake bite and has newfound prominence as a nutritional supplement.
 Ruby Star was bred by Coen Jansen in Hanover Germany and introduced by Jiletto Seeds in 2000.